Gurumurthys1/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
 step 1.
+Start the program.

+step 2.
 Import the required packages and print the present data.

-step 2.
+step 3.
 Find the null and duplicate values.

-step 3.
+step 4.
 Using logistic regression find the predicted values of accuracy , confusion matrices.

-step 4.
+step 5.
 Display the results.

+step 6.
+End a program.

 ## Program:
 ```